Dry vs Dehydrated Skin

 First of all, NO foaming cleansing products please.
 They are far too harsh and drying.
 Don't rub your skin with flannels, ie when taking a cleanser off - be gentle.

-• *Alcohol free Toner with Aloe Vera, Green Tea Extract, Hyaluronic Acid or Glycerine - spray on and leave!
+- *Alcohol free Toner with Aloe Vera, Pro Vitamin B5, Glycerine - spray on and leave!

-• Serum - look for products that use the term "barrier repair" with ceramides and/or amino acids
+- Serum - look for products that use the term "barrier repair" with ceramides, Hyaluronic Acid and/or amino acids

 *linked product suggestions